adspect/adspect/streams.md

 https://example.com/?utm_campaign=sweeps&utm_medium=ppc&utm_content=search
 ```

-### Weight Setting
+### Weight

 Each money page has associated abstract "weight" that defaults to 10.
 This setting is taken into account when
 you have more than one money page in A/B testing.
 Exact meaning of this parameter depends on the rotator used
 by the stream; see the [Rotator paragraph](#rotator) below.

-### On Setting
+### ON Checkbox

-The On checkbox allows you to turn individual money pages on or off.
+The ON checkbox allows you to turn individual money pages on or off.
+This is convenient for removing
+poorly performing offers or landing pages from A/B testing without deleting them from the list.

 ### URL Macros